Readit News logoReadit News

 For years I've had this issue with pretty much everything happening in China, from business to politics to culture.
 For me personally, getting a window into China has been the number one game changer with LLMs.
 It's easier than ever to find and digest Chinese sources.

-Mr_Minderbinder · a month ago
+Mr_Minderbinder · 7 months ago

 I feel like this a problem in general for topics outside “the West” or even just the Anglosphere.
 There is a tantalising amount of information that is siloed away in other languages.
 I was reading a Wikipedia article on one of the campaigns waged by the Ottomans in Europe and the English version was threadbare (and poorly written) in comparison to the Hungarian Wikipedia equivalent which was three times longer and had more images, maps and diagrams.
 It also cited a wealth of sources that were, again, not in English.
 This is a natural result of the fact that the ones “closest” to the event in question will generally be the ones most qualified and ready to report upon it.

-jorl17 · a month ago
+jorl17 · 7 months ago

 Do you have any resources (search engines, prompts, MCP, other tools) to help with this?